 Another popular robotic advance is self-driving trucks.

-• These trucks will operate on interstate highways the same as current vehicles
+• These trucks will operate on interstate highways alongside current vehicles.

-• They will be programmed to operate longer and safer than human drivers
+• They will be programmed to operate longer and more safely than human drivers.

 One of the biggest things technology provides to logistics managers today is choice.
 They now have their choice of the best workers when they use virtual logistics teams and are not limited by location or local talent pools.
 They can better choose what carriers to use for their freight – whether they want to use techno-broker apps for “instant freight” or implementing other automated technology in traditional brokers.
 Also, they will soon be able to choose to work with more efficient options like robotic or drone technology for their warehouses and freight deliveries.
 These choices help give logistics managers control of their supply chains and can help them drive down costs, enhance their strengths, and minimize the weaknesses their previously limited options forced them to accept.